RunestoneInteractive/pythonds/_sources/Trees/DiscussionQuestions.rst

 #.
 Consider the two different techniques we used for implementing traversals of a binary
    tree.
-Why must we check before the call to ``preorder`` when implementing as a method, whereas we could check inside the call when implementing as a function?
+Why must we check before the call to ``preorder`` when implementing it as a method, whereas we could check inside the call when implementing it as a function?

 12. Show the function calls needed to build the following binary tree.